lawsocsg/lawsoc-clinic-manual/docs/family-law.md

-However, in deciding on the division of matrimonial assets, the Court will take into consideration various factors including the extent of the contributions made by each party to the welfare of the family.
-[67]_ Therefore, if you transfer your flat as a gift to a family member, then it may affect the division of matrimonial assets.
+However, in deciding on the division of matrimonial assets, the Court will take into consideration various factors including the extent of the contributions made by each party to the welfare of the family.[^53] Therefore, if you transfer your flat as a gift to a family member, then it may affect the division of matrimonial assets.